 Saudi Arabia has built one of the region’s most comprehensive workforce-verification frameworks.
 It integrates international examination centers with domestic systems.
 It also aligns every role to the Saudi Standard Classification of Occupations.
 Vision 2030 megaprojects such as NEOM, the Red Sea Project, and Diriyah Gate need millions of skilled workers.
 The Professional Accreditation Program acts as the quality gate at the front door of that pipeline.

 The Professional Accreditation Program is not a single step.
 It is a two-track system.
 One track verifies credentials for licensed professionals.
 The other examines skills for technical trades.
-Behind the verification track sit the sector regulators—engineering, health, accountancy, law, and more—each with its own license to clear.
+Behind the verification track sit the sector regulators, each with its own license to clear.
 Know which track applies.
-Track the current figures and portals.
+Track the current portals.
 For any organization hiring into the Kingdom, this is now a practical requirement.

 Want to learn more about workforce mobility and accreditation support for Saudi Arabia?
 Write to us.